cattermelon-xyz/pos_solana/workflow/readme.md

     Step 1: using sha256 for string "global:vote" and you will get the result: e36e9b17887eac197678a3a9928f2dfc8a1d553a698244524539ebb858a2b4d0

-    Step 2: Take the first 16 letters and convert to 8 bytes array e36e9b17887eac19 => [227, 110, 155, 23, 136, 126, 172, 25]
+    Step 2: Take the first 16 letters and convert hex to 8 bytes array e36e9b17887eac19 => [227, 110, 155, 23, 136, 126, 172, 25]
 ```